glazed-elite-developers/apey-eye/readme.md

 If you use a *GenericRouter* would be **Status: 200 OK**, and a new object would be created.

 ## Requests

+Although many of the following properties can be associated as default programmatically, clients can send to API other properties that will be applied in requests.

+So it is possible to use query params to send properties like *filters*, *sort*, *fields*, *embedded*, *page* and *page_size* and *format*.

 ```
 http://api.path/